djeada/Statistics-Notes/notes/spatial_statistics/geostatistics.md

 | D | 1 | 1 | 14 |
 | E | 2 | 0 | 13 |

-The data tell us the field value at five locations.
-They do not directly tell us the value at, for example, $(0.7,0.4)$.
+The data give the field value at five locations, but not at an unsampled location such as $(0.7,0.4)$.

-Geostatistics uses the observed spatial pattern to quantify dependence and make principled predictions at unsampled locations.
+Geostatistics uses the observed spatial pattern to quantify dependence and make predictions at unsampled locations.

 ![Sampled spatial field](../../assets/spatial_statistics/geostatistics/01_spatial_samples.png)

 #### Why this matters

-Ordinary non-spatial methods often act as if observations are independent.
-Spatial data frequently violate that assumption.
+Many non-spatial methods assume observations are independent.
+Spatial data often violate that assumption.

 If two groundwater wells are only 20 m apart, their measurements may contain overlapping information.
 If two wells are 100 km apart, their measurements may be much less related.

 Geostatistics makes that dependence explicit.

----

-## 2. Large-scale mean and small-scale residual variation
+## Large-scale mean and small-scale residual variation

 A useful decomposition is